 In March 2016, the FASB issued new guidance which eliminates the requirement that when an investment qualifies for use of the equity method as a result of an increase in the level of ownership interest or degree of influence, an investor must adjust the investment, results of operations and retained earnings retroactively on a step-by-step basis as if the equity method had been in effect during all previous periods that the investment had been held.
-The amendments require that the equity method investor add the cost of acquiring the additional interest in the investee to the current basis of the investment becomes qualified for equity method accounting.
-Therefore, upon qualifying for the equity method of accounting, no retroactive adjustment of the investment is required.
+The amendments require that the equity method investor add the cost of acquiring the additional interest in the investee to the current basis of the investor's previously held interest and adopt the equity method of accounting as of the date the investment of the investment is required.
 The amendments require that an entity that has an available-for-sale equity security that becomes qualified for the equity method of accounting recognize through earnings the unrealized holding gain or loss in accumulated other comprehensive income at the date the investment becomes qualified for use of the equity method.
 The new guidance is effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
 The guidance was adopted on January 1, 2017 and did not have an impact on the Company's financial position or results of operations.